manitislate/huge/README.md

 (as this wouldn't make sense).

 2. Normal users don't have admin features for sure.
-But they can upgrade and downgrade their accounts (try it out via /user/changeUserRole), which is basically a super-simple implementation of the basic-user / premium-user concept.
+But they can upgrade and downgrade their accounts (try it out via /login/changeUserRole), which is basically a super-simple implementation of the basic-user / premium-user concept.
 Normal users have a value of `1` or `2` inside the database table field `user_account_type`.
 By default all new registered users are normal users with user role 1 for sure.

 See the "Testing with demo users" section of this readme for more info.

-There's also a very interesting [pull request adding user roles and user permissions](https://github.com/panique/huge/pull/691), which is not integrated into the project as it's too advanced and complex.
-But, this might be exactly what you need, feel free to try.

-#### How to use the CSRF feature <a name="csrf"></a>
+#### An introduction into the CSRF features

 To prevent [CSRF attacks](https://en.wikipedia.org/wiki/Cross-site_request_forgery), HUGE does this in the most common way, by using a security *token* when the user submits critical forms.
 This means: When PHP renders a form for the user,